shipcloud/shipcloud-for-woocommerce/readme.txt

 = 1.5.0 =
 * Enhanced: When using the [WooCommerce germanized plugin](https://wordpress.org/plugins/woocommerce-germanized/) the post number for using DHL Packstation will be used for creating shipping labels instead of `shipping_address_2`
+* Enhanced: Labels for cash on delivery can now be created.
+* Enhanced: Prepared labels can be edited before creating them (while editing an order).

 = 1.4.3 =
 * Fixed: Added whitespace between first and last name as well as street name and number when displaying a shipment